nando11235813/raschreg/README.md

 # raschreg

-The library _raschreg_ was created (an curently mantained) by a small team of statisticians from Universidad de la República, Uruguay.
-It's primary pourpose is to provide R users with a framework of item response theory (IRT) models allowing for the possibility to include regression effects for the person parameters.
+The library _raschreg_ was created an mantained by a group of statisticians from Universidad de la República, Uruguay.
+It's primary pourpose is to provide R users with a framework for Item Response Theory (IRT) models, allowing for the possibility to include regression effects for the person parameters.
 ***
 ## The models
 Having a set of _p_ items (Y<sub>1</sub>, Y<sub>2</sub>, ..., Y<sub>p</sub>) the probabilistic structure for the models is: